BenJCross1995/BenJCross1995/README.md

 ### Hi there 👋

+### A brief Introduction

+This GitHub belongs to Ben Cross, it is a place where I will share my current projects.

 <!--
 **BenJCross1995/BenJCross1995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.